sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

 GetTextInput
 ++++++++++++++

-It will allow user to enter the values in execution time.
+It will allow user to enter the values in execution time from Analytical App.

 ::